-- a) photographs showing any existing damage to the road pavement fronting the site, - b) photographs showing any existing damage to the kerb and gutter fronting the site, - c) photographs showing any existing damage to the footway including footpath pavement fronting the site, - d) photographs showing any existing damage to retaining walls within the footway or road, - e) closed circuit television/video inspection (in DVD format) and report of the public stormwater drainage system traversing/adjoining the site, and - f) the full name and signature of the Chartered Professional Engineer.
+- a) photographs showing any existing damage to the road pavement fronting the site, - b) photographs showing any existing damage to the kerb and gutter fronting the site, - c) photographs showing any existing damage to the footway including footpath pavement fronting the site, - d) photographs showing any existing damage to retaining walls within the footway or road, - e) closed circuit television/video inspection (in DVD format) of public stormwater drainage systems fronting, adjoining or within the site, and - f) the full name and signature of the professional engineer.

-The reports are to be supplied in both paper copy and electronic format in PDF.
+The reports are to be supplied in both paper copy and electronic format in Word.
 Photographs are to be in colour, digital and date stamped.